 What health issues do the charcoal mines have on the people?

-All kind of diseases: tuberculosis, hepatitis B, respiratory problems, and everything that you can get from breathing smoke from charcoal that is burning constantly.
+All kind of diseases: tuberculosis, hepatitis B, respiratory problems, and everything that you can get from breathing charcoal smoke that is burning constantly.
 The long-term consequences are fatal.

-It is a project created by Malaya Kids that aims to support these families, giving them alternative lifestyles so they can create different businesses or stores and get out of charcoal production.
-Also, the objective is to get them to school, so even if they don’t take them out of the mines, they at least work fewer hours.
+It is a project created by Malaya Kids that aims to support these families, giving them alternative lifestyles so they can create different businesses or stores so they get out of the charcoal production.
+Also, the objective is to get them to school, so even if they don’t take them out of the mines they at least work fewer hours.